RoboDD/ziniu-cv/index.md

 ## About

-My research interests include robotics and its application, real-time motion planning and decision making and fault-torlerant control.
-I am actively looking for an MPhi./Ph.d. opportunity in Autonomous Systems, Intelligent Machine, Robotics in 2022 fall.
+My research interests include robotics and its application, flying car and future transportation, real-time motion planning and decision making algorithm and fault-torlerant system architecture.
+I am actively looking for an M.Phi./Ph.d. opportunity in Autonomous Systems, Intelligent Machine, Robotics in 2022 fall.

 ## Education